huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 http://192.168.1.101:8080/openKeithley3000IOC (just for testing, has the same function with Keithley 2000)

-## Abput IP address

-we can also change the IP address.
-For example, there is another computer with IP address: 134.30.210.74.
-EPICS IOC is in this computer.
-Then we can change the ip address in the flask_server.py, after running the python script, we can open the sebsite and open IOC.

 ## Button on the websites: there is a button "start IOC"

 http://192.168.1.101:8080/openKeithley2000IOC